Tsukiyonocm/Reading-List/README.md

 2. <b>Patron Tales</b> by Russell Smeaton  (12-16-22) - This was a mixed bag of stories which is a mixture of dark fantasy and just plain odd.
 Probably my favorite story was the Etch-a-sketch story which just seemed quite cool honestly.
 A bit of a mystery and a pleasant ending that was not quite what I would have suspected.
 Another story called "Sandcastle" seems like the prologue to a dark Narnia story or something.
 Seems to me it could have leapt into a much larger world.
 Overall, the stories were mixed with various frogs, chickens, and a bunch (or one?) cat!

 ### Currently Reading

-1. Japans Infamous Unit 731 by Hal Gold
+1. Humankind by Rutger Bregman
-2. Star Wars: The High Republic: The Rising Storm
+2. The Expanse: Memories Legion by James S. A. Corey

-### Current Book Completed Count as of 11-23-22
+### Current Book Completed Count as of 12-31-22

-Non-fiction -1\
+Non-fiction - 1\
 Fiction - 2